 (I am sorry Tolkien, I love your works with my life and I had to read your bio and letters; I know you didn’t like Narnia, didn’t like allegories of any sort, and accepted women in the academia).

-To commemorate the anniversary of a book I loved on my childhood, and I still enjoy if I ignore the already mentioned facts, I am going to discuss three of some of the most iconic moments from The Chronicles of Narnia where gender, especially regarding women, might be not really seen as problematic as we may believe.
-I know that most scholars consider the C.S.
+To commemorate the anniversary of a book I loved on my childhood, and I still enjoy if I ignore the already mentioned facts, I am going to discuss three of some of the most iconic moments from The Chronicles of Narnia where gender, especially regarding women, might be not really be as problematic as we may believe.
+I know that most scholars consider C.S.
 Lewis’ Christian background, I am not going to consider it here.

 I. Because you are a girl!

 One of my favourite characters from The Chronicles of Narnia are Polly and Digory.
 Interestingly, unlike many stories where women are supposed to get married, here, Polly Plummer remains single, and despite she grows up and gets old, she returns to Narnia.

 In The Magician’s Nephew, Polly and Digory often discuss the characteristics girls and boys have, especially when they fight.
 For example, one of the most interesting dialogues between them is the one they have when they try to decide whether they should ring or not the bell that lately will wake up Jadis, the witch.
 Polly believes that ringing the bell is a bad idea: